rangertaha/messaging-patterns/README.rst

-Here I am running 3 separate **consumer.py** on different terminals.
-Notice that the numbers at the start of the lines are all unique.
-Each consumer receives a different message from the set of messages the producer sends.
+Here, I'm running three separate instances of **consumer.py** in different terminals.
+You’ll notice that the numbers at the beginning of each line are unique.
+Each consumer receives a different message from the set of messages sent by the producer.

 .. code-block:: bash